securityfirst/Umbrella_android/README.md

 ## Dashboard Feed Sources
 ![](https://github.com/rorymbyrne/Umbrella_android/blob/master/DASHBOARDLOGOS.png?raw=true)

-These are the sources that we currently include for real-time updated security feeds.
+These are the sources that we currently include for real-time updated security customFeeds.
 For privacy reasons, users never connect directly to these services.
 We are always looking for more useful sources that will help users keep updated on the move.
 * [Centers for Disease Control](https://www.cdc.gov): updates on disease and health warnings
 * [Global Disaster Alert and Coordination System](http://www.gdacs.org): updates on natural disaster issues such as floods, earthquakes and tsunamis
 * [UN / ReliefWeb](http://reliefweb.int): excellent physical security updates that amalgamate information from the UN and various NGOs - though not available in every country